September 9, 2013

 I was a gymnast for 14 years.
 I played soccer, track, and ski-raced in high school.
 As a young adult, I recently ran my first 15k and am planning on running my first half marathon later this year!
 I hike up in the mountains at a high elevation.
 I just recently went skydiving for the first time.
 Now I am an avid adventurer!
 My next goal is to learn how to surf.
 I will never stop trying new things (and I will always keep people posted on my HLHS community Facebook page)!

 It would be easy for me to get trapped in a world of constant worry over the uncertainty of my life.
 Participating in sports and activities is my way of escaping, breaking past limitation, and feeling as though I conquered a small battle in a life long fight.

 HLHS is a congenital heart defect, which doctors have little known research on in regards to quality of life after experimental surgery.
 Testing the boundaries of what doctors believed possible for me has signified a personal challenge, with opportunities to experience freedom and exhilaration, along the way!

 For anyone who has felt trapped by the limits that medical science has already set for them, I hope to represent an example of a movement, beyond self-emposed boundaries to a place of freedom and hope for the future.”

 “Strength does not come from physical capacity.
 It comes from an indomitable will.” – Ghandi

 Thank you for commenting below!

-Please help us spread the word about Meghan, and all other heroes, by sharing this post through the social media buttons on this page, liking Make A Hero on Facebook, subscribing to The HERO Newsletter on the right side of this page, and / or learning how you can make a hero.
+Please help us spread the word about Meghan Roswick, the Make A Hero Cast, and everyday heroes, by sharing this post through the social media buttons on this page, learning how you can Make A Hero, subscribing to The HERO Newsletter, and / or giving a generous monetary donation.
 Thank you! ***